meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

 {% include JB/setup %}

+*I've just posted this but I still need to proof read a lot.
+Thought you guys might want to see what I've been working on.
+Please don't count this against me :p*

 ## Overview

-Ever wonder how hard it is to implement authentication with Phoenix?
-Ever wondered how hard it is to roll your own authentication in Phoenix?
+Ever wonder how hard it is to implement authentication with Phoenix or how hard it is to roll your own authentication in Phoenix?
 Well in this blog post we'll find out!

 We'll be making an app called Phitter.
 An where users can post their thoughts that are 255 characters in length for all to see.
 In order to do this we'll need 2 models: User and Pheets.
 We'll learn how to make a Plug for authentication.

 Before I get started just wanted to let you guys in on a few things:

 I want to thank all those who've helped me make this possible by helping me with all my questions:

  * [ericmj](https://github.com/ericmj)
  * [chrismccord](https://github.com/chrismccord)
  * [crododile](https://github.com/crododile)